Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Schedule Analysis

-- The Bears' signature win this season came in an 84-77 victory over the No. 12 Utah Utes on November 14.
+- On November 14, the Bears registered their signature win of the season, an 84-77 victory over the Utah Utes, who rank No. 12 in the AP's Top 25.

 Get tickets for any college basketball game this season at Ticketmaster!